am-giordano/spark-relational/README.md

 +--------------------------------+------------------+--------------+------------------------------+---------------------------------+
 ```

-Finally, let's write each DataFrame as CSV file:
+Finally, let's write each DataFrame as a CSV file:

 ```
 scala> rs.dataFrames.foreach(